Ship class: United States

 For the United States Navy, the first ship in a class to be authorized by Congress is the designated class leader and gives the name to the class, regardless of the order in which the ships of that class are laid down, launched or commissioned.
 Due to numbering conventions, the lead ship often has the lowest hull number of its class.
 (During World War II, the award of construction contracts was not always congruent with completion, so several ships had higher hull numbers than later ships.)

 Before the 1920s, naval vessels were classified according to shared characteristics.

 The unofficial retro-applying of ship classes can occasionally lead to confusion.
 For example, while American works consistently adhere to the City- and Columbia-class monikers, works of British origin refer to the same classes as Cairo class and Tennessee class respectively, in compliance with the modern Royal Navy naming conventions.

-By the time the United States entered World War II, the current naming convention was in place, though it remains unclear as to exactly how and when the practice originated.
+By the time the United States entered World War II, the current naming convention was in place, though exactly how and when the practice originated remain unclear.